OmegaSquad82/bluebuilds/README.md

 ### Bazzite

-The Tailscaled service is disabled.
+Both _goverlay_ and _mangohud_ packages are installed on top and the _tailscaled_ service is disabled.

 ### Flatpaks